arpxspace/fable-compiler.github.io/docs/docs/getting-started/javascript.md

 In this section, we are going to see how to run Fable code using Node.js.

 When using JavaScript, you will need a `package.json` to manage your dependencies.
-This file also allows you to confiture the type of `module` that Node.js use to interpret your code.
+This file also allows you to configure the type of `module` that Node.js will use to interpret your code.

 <ul class="textual-steps">